OI-wiki/i18n/docs/intro/common-mistakes.md

     Will be stuck to a single query $\Theta(n)$ leading to TLE.

--   Forgets the file deletion operation (for some OJ).
+-   Forgets to delete the file operations (for some OJ).

 -    `for (int i = 0; i < strlen(s); ++i)`: Repeatedly execute functions with complexity other than $O(1)$ in the loop.
 (Strictly speaking, this may cause a change in time complexity.)

 ### Could Cause MLE

--   The array is too large.
+-   The size of the array is too large.

 -   Too many elements are inserted in the STL container.